streetzoom/I_O_and_Streams/README.md

 each city tour.
 I know, population?
 Huh?
 I just wanted a big number so that you can format it, OK :)

-Please watch the Challenge video for the expected output.
+Please watch the solution for the expected output.
 It won't look right if I put it in this editor because of the font style.